 Where Is Margot Merrill Now?
 Bette Davis' Daughter Didn't Live With Her

 According to the Davis biography Dark Victory by Ed Sikov, Davis once said, "The most difficult day of my life was the day I was dressing Margot, three years old, in a sailor suit and a sailor hat [and told her] about the lovely school she was going to."
-At the time of Dark Victory's publication in 2008, Margot was still living at Lochland.
-Her current situation is unclear, but it seems fair to assume that she, now 66 years old, continues to reside there.

 Though Margot was moved around throughout her life and had many visits home, she did not live with her mother again for any significant length of time.
-Davis wanted to bring Margot home once B.D. was married and Michael was away at school, but didn't appear to be able to care for Margot on her own; their visits were allegedly often difficult and abruptly cut short.
+Davis wanted to bring Margot home once B.D. was married and Michael was away at school, but she didn't appear to be able to care for Margot on her own; their visits were allegedly often difficult and abruptly cut short.
 But in her memoir This 'N That, Davis painted a positive picture of her relationship with her younger daughter.

 Margot is past thirty now.
 She has come home often, and our times together have been happy.
 On one of her birthdays, I took her to New York and pulled out all the stops — nightclubs, theaters, the works.
 Wherever we went I was asked for my autograph.
 In the car going back to the hotel, Margot said, 'Mummy, may I have your autograph?'
 Sometimes you laugh to keep from crying.

 Davis removed Margot from Lochland in the 1960s and had her placed with several different families in Philadelphia before she finally settled at the Devereaux Foundation home in Santa Barbara.
-However, Margot was unhappy there and the situation led to an argument between Davis and Merrill, who wanted her returned to Lochland.
+However, Margot was unhappy there, and the situation led to an argument between Davis and Margot’s adopted father, Merrill, who wanted her returned to Lochland.
 Davis supposedly said that he could take her there and pay for it if he wanted, which may have later led to Merrill accusing Davis of abandoning Margot, as reported in the book Bette and Joan: The Divine Feud by Shaun Considine.